 Deemed Measure Cost

-Measure cost includes the cost of pickup and recycling of the refrigerator and should be based on actual costs of running the program.
-If unknown assume $120 per unit.
+Measure cost includes the customer’s value placed on their lost amenity, any customer transaction costs, and the cost of pickup and recycling of the refrigerator/freezer and should be based on actual costs of running the program.
+The payment (bounty) a Program Administrator makes to the customer serves as a proxy for the value the customer places on their lost amenity and any customer transaction costs.
+If unknown assume $170 per unit.

 Loadshape